 Jason looks down at the supplies.
 ‘There’s more than that here.
 The toilet paper’s worth more than that alone.’
 He takes a hundred dollar note out of his wallet, pauses, and then puts it back.
 ‘Guess I shouldn’t hand you this.
 Just in case.
 Can I transfer?’

 Cameron tips his head.
 ‘Sure.
 I’ll text you my details later.’

 Jason opens the fridge.
 ‘Want a beer?’

-Jason pulls a bottle from his otherwise empty fridge and gestures for Nathan to do the same.
-Jason tilts the neck of his beer to Nathan’s, a small overflow foams down his hand.
+Jason pulls a bottle from his otherwise empty fridge and gestures for Cameron to do the same.
+Jason tilts the neck of his beer to Cameron’s, a small overflow foams down his hand.
 ‘Cheers, mate.’

 The pair clink their bottles and take a swig.

 ‘So, what have you been doing while isolating?’
-Nathan asks.
+Cameron asks.

 ‘What, you mean apart from watching porn?’